Cognitive Distortions Mindfulness Guide

 Cognitive Distortions Mindfulness Tips for Daily Life

-Try it after a tense email, during conflict, while running errands, on a bus seat, or when bedtime rumination starts.
+Try it after a strained conversation, while standing by a supermarket conveyor, during family conflict, or when a wet umbrella and a long errand make the whole day feel worse than it is.
 Write one thought in a notebook after practice, then write one balanced alternative beside it.
 Keep it plain: “I’m behind today” is often more useful than “I’m a failure.”

 Image caption: Notice the thought, name the pattern, return to the present moment